High-speed XYZ-nanopositioner for scanning ion conductance microscopy

-However, the temporal resolution of SICM is much lower than that of AFM, especially when SICM is operated in the hopping mode\cite{novak2009nanoscale}, where the tip is moved up and down to avoid lateral tip-sample contact.
-To achieve high resolution imaging in the hopping mode, the closest approach distance between the tip end and the sample has to be minimized to about the radius of tip opening, $r_{\textrm{p}}$.
-The time delay in the vertical tip-position control, $\tau_z$, limits the fall velocity of the tip, $v_\textbf{f}$; namely, the speed at which the tip approaches the sample surface.
+However, the temporal resolution of SICM is much lower than that of AFM, especially when SICM is operated in the hopping mode~\cite{novak2009nanoscale}, where the tip is moved up and down to avoid lateral tip-sample contact.
+This low temporal resolution, due to the time delay in the vertical tip-position control, limits the fall velocity of the tip, $v_\textrm{f}$; namely, the speed at which the tip approaches the sample surface.
 Since glass nanopipettes are very fragile, they are easily damaged when they contact surfaces.
-To avoid surface contact, $v_\textbf{f}$ must be restricted as $v_{\textbf{f}} < r_{\textrm{p}}/\tau_z$\cite{novak2014imaging}.
-The low temporal resolution of SICM arises from the difficulty of reducing $\tau_z$.
-When the bandwidth of the ion current detection is sufficiently high, the low mechanical resonance frequency of the Z-nanopositioner is the dominant contributor to the delay\cite{yong2010reducing}.
-The difficulty to decrease the delay is how to assemble the nanopipette to the Z-nanopositioner since the nanopipette is very massive and large compared to AFM cantilever tips.
-For instance, commercial SICM systems use a long-travel-range ($\sim$25 $\mu$m) Z-nanopositioner whose resonance frequency is less than 1 kHz when the nanopipette is assembled, producing a long delay (longer than 1 ms) for vertical tip positioning.
-As a result, it typically takes 10--100 ms for one-pixel acquisition when imaging samples show very rough surfaces\cite{novak2009nanoscale}.
+To avoid surface contact, $v_\textrm{f}$ must be restricted.
+When the bandwidth of the ion current detection is sufficiently high, the low mechanical resonance frequency of the Z-nanopositioner is the dominant contributor to the delay~\cite{yong2010reducing}.
+The difficulty to decrease the delay is how to assemble the nanopipette to the Z-nanopositioner since the nanopipette is very massive and large compared to AFM cantilever tip.
+For instance, commercial SICM systems use a long-travel-range ($\sim$\SI{25}{\micro m}) Z-nanopositioner whose resonance frequency is less than 1 kHz when the nanopipette is assembled, producing a long delay (longer than 1 ms) for vertical tip positioning.
+As a result, it typically takes 10--100 ms for one-pixel acquisition when imaging samples showing very rough surfaces~\cite{novak2009nanoscale}.
 Thus, in SICM, it is difficult to visualize morphological changes in samples that occur in under a minute, which significantly limits the applicability of SICM in biological studies.